DarkJaslo/Domains/README.md

   This game is all about painting and expanding.
 From two to four programs (players) compete on a board simultaneously for a number of rounds, and the player that gets the most points wins. <b>WARNING!</b> This is still a Beta, so expect some mistakes here and there.

   All of this is heavily inspired in a [game/competition I took part in at university](https://github.com/DarkJaslo/EDA-game-Q12223).
 I extracted the factory pattern from there and made a similar board and core mechanics, with enough changes of my liking to make something different and more challenging while learning from the experience.

+  Of course, the game is functional and the documentation is there, but I don't necessarily expect nor need for it to be used.
+I made it just because I wanted to learn while making an interesting project.
+If anyone ends up making a player for it, feel free to contact me about that, it will be fun!
+Other of the main reasons I made this was so that I could try a lot more stuff making players for it, after all.
 </p>

 ## Mechanics